Italian as a second language with e-LOCAL (Electronically Learning Other Cultures and Languages)

 - Antonella Valva, University of Bologna, Italy (e-Grammar exercises; e-Culture exercises units 2, 3, 4, 5, 6; e-Life exercises; e-Language exercises; supervision)

-The production and implementation of this MOOC was edited by Politecnico di Milano – METID, consistently with the competences in pedagogical design of the team and in collaboration with Antonella Valva from the University of Bologna.
+The production and implementation of this MOOC was curated by Politecnico di Milano – METID, consistently with the competences in pedagogical design of the team and in collaboration with Antonella Valva from the University of Bologna.

 Antonella Valva has collaborated with the University of Bologna since 2008 dealing with internationalisation and European projects.
-She was project manager of the E-LOCAL and the elocALL projects, she is currently project manager of the ILOCALAPP project.
+She was project manager of the E-LOCAL and the elocALL projects, she is at present project manager of the ILOCALAPP project.
 She was also tutor of Italian language at the University Language Centre and she is currently attending a PhD in digital humanities.

 This MOOC could not exist without the precious support of Andrea Ceccherelli, Paola Salomoni and Alessandra Scagliarini (University of Bologna).